 Other buyers, though, find such residences enchanting—a testament to a long and well-lived life.
 But one thing that scares people about estate sales is their high prices.
 Sellers may be motivated to sell the property quickly and avoid taxes, but they’re usually not desperate.
 Some of these properties haven’t been renovated in decades.
 If major renovations are needed, such as plumbing and electrical wiring, a low asking price can quickly look less appealing.

 Estate sales also come with an added layer of complexity.
 The broker handling the estate sale needs to be knowledgeable of the complexities of probate.
 Adding to that, they’ll need to be able to deal tactfully with still-grieving relatives.
 It often happens that these transactions involve multiple executors.
 Not all of whom may be in the same state or fully agree on how to handle the sale.
 It can sometimes lead to the sale dragging out as emotions become involved and can even lead to the whole deal falling through.
 All this so needs to be taken into consideration when dealing with estate sales.

-If no will has been left behind, the court will appoint someone as the administrator of the estate.
+If no will had been left behind, the court would appoint someone as the administrator of the estate.
 It’s not a requirement that the executor or administrator by a family member, and you’ll sometimes see lawyers appointed.

 It’s highly recommended that you request and receive a lien from the NYS Department of Finance will in advance of closing.
 This will mean both federal and NY estate taxes, or else the buyer could find themselves stuck with having to pay any estate tax owed.

 Ideally, an estate sale should be carried out as soon as possible.
 If done within a year of death, the IRS typically assumes that the sale price is the full market value for the calculation of the estate tax.
-If done a year after the death, an appraisal will need to be carried out to establish the value of the property on death, something called the date of death appraisal.
+If done a year after the death, an appraisal will be ordered to establish the value of the property on death.
+Something called the date of death appraisal.